BowlOfSoup/NormalizerBundle/README.md

     {

-### 'Group' suport
+### Group or context support

-Use property 'group' to seperate context.
+Use property 'group' to separate context.

     /**
      * @Bos\Normalize(group={"default"})